-Here are a few tips and tricks for preparing this Bourbon Pecan Pie for entertaining:
+Here are a few tips and tricks for preparing this homemade Pecan Pie with bourbon for entertaining:

-- Store it in the refrigerator.
+- Store it in the refrigerator covered in plastic wrap.
 But let it come to room temperature before serving!

-- Don’t skip the homemade whipped cream.
+- Don’t skip the homemade whipped cream or a scoop of vanilla ice cream.
 It’s extra decadent and the perfect topping for this wonderful holiday pie!

 Frequently Asked Questions

-Simply put, it’s a classic pecan pie with bourbon added to the filling!
+Simply put, it’s a classic homemade pecan pie with bourbon added to the filling!

 I like to use a good tasting bourbon, but one that’s not super fancy.
 Maker’s Mark and Four Roses are my go-to bourbons for baking because they taste good, but they also won’t break the bank.